 Four days is a good amount of time to get a strong feel for London.
 As the largest city in the United Kingdom there’s obviously a huge amount of things to do in London that would keep you busy for a lifetime.

-But even with four days in London you’ll get to see and do so much more than just tick off the headline sights.
+By spending four days in London you’ll still get to see and do so much more than just tick off the headline sights.

 The easiest way to get to London is by plane as London is served by several airports.
 London’s main airports are Heathrow and Gatwick airports.